Illinois Child Support Attorneys

-Scott W. Sheen & Associates, P.C. represents people in need of understanding their rights in child support agreements.
+Scott W. Sheen & Associates, P.C., represents people in need of understanding their child custody rights in child support agreements in divorce and family law judgments.
 With more than 23 years of legal experience in a variety of areas, family law attorney Scott W. Sheen knows how to ensure his client’s best interests are protected.

-On July 1, 2017 Illinois changed the child support laws.
-There are no more parentage of net income child support, which was based on the number of children.
-Illinois has changed to a shared income approach based on the total of both parties gross net income.
+On July 1, 2017, Illinois changed the child support laws.
+There is no more parentage of net income child support, which was based on the number of children.
+Illinois has changed to a shared income approach based on the total of both parties’ gross net income.

 This is a basic explanation and not to be relied on.
 You should consult with an attorney.